awsdocs/aws-cpp-developer-guide/doc_source/examples-sqs-message-queues.rst

 Create a Queue
 ==============

-Use the |sqsclient| class :methodname:`CreateQueue` member function, and provide it with a :aws-cpp-class:`CreateQueueRequest <aws_1_1_s_q_s_1_1_model_1_1_create_queue_request>` object that describes the queue parameters.
+Use the |sqsclient| class :functionname:`CreateQueue` member function, and provide it with a :aws-cpp-class:`CreateQueueRequest <aws_1_1_s_q_s_1_1_model_1_1_create_queue_request>` object that describes the queue parameters.